maxiu1/vol_oled/README.md

 to run it and start it running.
 You can start, stop, disable, etc the service with commands like
 ```
-   sudo systemctl start vol_oled
+   sudo systemctl start mpd_oled
 ```
-If you wish to change vol_oled parameters later then edit vol_oled.service to include the changes and rerun install.sh.
+If you wish to change mpd_oled parameters later then edit mpd_oled.service to include the changes and rerun install.sh.

 ## Synchronisation